-International Students whose first language is not English must take and submit official test results for the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).
+International Applicants whose first language is not English must take and submit official test results for the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).
 A TOEFL iBT total score of at least 79 OR an academic IELTS overall band score of at least 6.5 are the minimum requirements for admission to the WVU MSW program.
+Applicants from some countries are exempt from this requirement, please look at the WVU International Admissions Webpage.